 Salaries vary depending upon your particular skills, experience, and education.
 Most full-time nannies can expect to earn a salary beginning at 55k, and ranging up to 150k+ with exceptional education and experience.
 Most part-time nannies can expect to earn an hourly rate ranging from $25-$50/hour.
 All salaries must be agreed upon between nanny and family, including details about taxes, health insurance, etc. Some families contribute to, or pay in full, the cost of their nanny’s healthcare coverage.
 Families living in major cities may also include an unlimited MetroCard (or other public transit pass).

-- You will be respected as a professional!
-A comprehensive written “Terms of Employment” agreement, which outlines hours, duties, salary, living accommodations, car use etc. This agreement is signed by your employer and reviewed by you prior to you starting your position.
+You will be respected as a professional!
+A comprehensive written “Terms of Employment” agreement, which outlines hours, duties, salary, living accommodations (if living in), car use (if necessary), etc. This agreement is signed by yourself and your employer, and reviewed by you prior to your first day of work.

-Transportation Expenses should be discussed.
-Families typically pay for the nanny’s airfare if she is not local, as well as pay for the nanny’s flight home after one year or more of employment.
+Transportation expenses should also be discussed.
+Families pay for the nanny’s airfare to their home if a candidate is relocating for a position.
+Also, families must pay for the nanny’s flight home after 1 year of employment.